Talent

 Talent partners should be speaking to hiring managers before a job goes live to understand the types of candidate that they should be looking for at the top of the funnel, this part should continue to be honed as you learn more from feedback at the various stages of the process.
 We want to avoid passing through inappropriate candidates, that waste time.
 It is a talent partner's responsibility to screen applications at the top of the funnel, here we are looking for signal that people can be effective at PostHog.
 We look for things like:-

-Once you've screened the candidate and passed them through, then you are going to screen that candidate.
-You are screen for culture fit and role suitability.
+Once you’ve screened the application and moved them forward you will have a culture screening call.
 We also want to ensure that we are putting relevant and motivated candidates through to the next round.
 At the screening stage it is important to make sure your notes are well organised and clear, not just for the next stage.
 These notes will be reviewed at SuperDay and will be taken into consideration if we are going to hire this person so make sure to have these in good order.

 Post-screen, pre-SuperDay